ravenkls/Maze-Generator-and-Solver/readme.md

 # Maze Creator / Solver

 ## Maze Creation Algorithm
-To create the mazes, I used the [recursive backtracker algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_backtracker), this algorithm utilises a stack data structure and is a depth-first search algorithm.
+To create the mazes, I used the [backtracker algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_backtracker), this algorithm utilises a stack data structure and is a depth-first search algorithm.

 ### It can be described with following steps